joshuajweldon/Python-Networking/README.md

 >Trace the `server.py` source code and see if you can find the `bind()`, `listen()`, and `accept()` methods.
 Each method should be using the socket variable.

 ##### client.py
-The clients job is much easier.
+The client's job is much easier.
 If you know the address and port you wish to connect to, you just need to create a socket with such information, and `connect()` to it.

 > Trace the `client.py` source code and see if you can locate the `connect()` method.